Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment: Introduction

 To address these challenges, this paper introduces two paraconsistent logics in the family of \lfis: \textbf{Cbr} and \textbf{RCBr}.
-The logic \textbf{Cbr} (already defined in~\cite{tes.con.rib.2016}, although only a few technical results on it have been proven there) is specifically designed to support belief revision in AGM$\circ$ by incorporating properties that are essential for the formal characterization of epistemic attitudes such as strong acceptance and strong rejection.
+The logic \textbf{Cbr} (already defined in~\cite{tes.con.rib.2016}, where its main properties were presented but without a systematic or dedicated treatment) is specifically designed to support belief revision in AGM$\circ$ by incorporating properties that are essential for the formal characterization of epistemic attitudes such as strong acceptance and strong rejection.
 In particular, the consistency operator $\circ$ satisfies $\circ \alpha \equiv \circ \neg \alpha$, reflecting a symmetry in the evaluation of consistency for a formula and its negation.
 Since $\alpha \equiv \neg\neg\alpha$ in \textbf{Cbr}, it follows that, for every sentence $\alpha$ and belief set $K$: $\alpha$ is strongly accepted in $K$ if and only if $\neg\alpha$ is strongly rejected in $K$; and $\alpha$ is strongly rejected in $K$ if and only if $\neg\alpha$ is strongly accepted in $K$.
 Both properties concerning epistemic attitudes are very natural and expected.
 Another interesting feature of \textbf{Cbr} is that $\circ$ preserves logical equivalence under certain reasonable assumptions, namely: if $\alpha \equiv \beta$ and $\neg \alpha \equiv \neg \beta$, then $\circ \alpha \equiv \circ \beta$.
-These properties ensure that $\circ$ behaves coherently in relation to equivalences and provides a suitable foundation for modeling strong epistemic attitudes in belief revision systems.
+These properties ensure that $\circ$ behaves coherently with respect to equivalences and provides a suitable foundation for modeling strong epistemic attitudes in belief revision systems.